Jimmy Direaux

 James Direaux (born 1916) is an American former Negro league pitcher who played in the 1930s.

 A native of Pasadena, Direaux made his Negro leagues debut in 1937 with the Washington Elite Giants.
-He played for the Elite Giants again the following season when the team moved to Baltimore, and went on to play several seasons in the Mexican League.
+He played for the Elite Giants again the following season when the team moved to Baltimore.
+After a season without a team, Direax moved to the Mexican League, playing for Alijadores de Tampico from 1940 until 1943.
+Spending a season with Azules de Veracruz, Direaux returned to Tampico for the 1944 season, before transferring once more to Diabolos Rojos del México, where he retired 1945.